mitodl/handbook/openedx/MITx-edx-integration-tutor.md

 ## Tutor Setup, Part One

-    Note that no hosts file changes are needed if you use the default `local.edly.io` domain - that's a real domain with a wildcard subdomain cname that points to 127.0.0.1.
+    Note that no hosts file changes are needed if you use the default `local.openedx.io` domain - that's a real domain with a wildcard subdomain cname that points to 127.0.0.1.

-To begin, you need to follow the `[One-Click Installer](https://docs.tutor.overhang.io/quickstart.html)` instructions provided by Tutor.
+To begin, you need to follow the `[Installing Tutor](https://docs.tutor.edly.io/install.html)` instructions provided by Tutor **for local development installations**.
 Do this with your Tutor virtualenv activated.

-    Mac/Arm users should instead follow these instructions: `Running Tutor on ARM-based systems <https://docs.tutor.overhang.io/tutorials/arm64.html>` It's mostly the same steps that the quickstart does internally, with some changes to rebuild some of the images and flip some dependencies to use compatible images for Arm.

 Once Tutor has bootstrapped itself and is available, create a superuser account: